Publication Ethics Statement

 All reviewed articles should be treated confidentially before their publication.
 Reviewers must keep all manuscript and review details confidential.
 Reviewers also have to maintain the confidentiality of any information related to the manuscripts supplied by the Editors.

-3. Editorial Committee: Editor-in-Chief, Associate Editors and Editorial Board
+3. Editorial Committee: Editors-in-Chief, Executive Editor, Associate Editors and Editorial Board

 3.1 Main Governing Bodies of JHRM-AD

-Members of the JHRM-AD Editorial Committee are carefully chosen as recognized experts in their fields of science and expertise.
-The Editorial Committee details are regularly updated (see https://www.jhrm.eu/editorial-board-2/).
-The JHRM-AD provides information also on the professional background of the Editor-in-chief: Prof. Bajzíková Ľubica and Assoc.
+Members of the JHRM-AD Editorial Committee are carefully chosen as recognised experts in their fields of science and expertise.
+The Editorial Committee details are regularly updated.
+The JHRM-AD also provides information on the professional background of the Editors-in-Chief: Prof. Bajzíková Ľubica and Assoc.
 Prof. Stachová Katarína.

 3.2 Editorial Obligations